sheriffshooter/Barq-API-Wrapper/README.md

 - i tried to include what would be useful
 - there are python examples that show scraping data, interacting with people using gemini
 - there is no support, warranty, or license
-- barq uses graphql and you can get full profile information in batches of 100 (wtf??)
+- barq uses graphql and you can get full profile information in batches of 100 (wt[redacted]??)
 ## The way i set this up
 - scrape wiki for top 50 cities in the us in terms of population (geo cords included)
 - pass geo cords to barq and scan each city for about 900+ profiles